tslocke/hobocentral/docs/howtos/create-an-admin-subsite-in-hobo.markdown

 common example of a sub-site is an "admin" section.
 This guide shows how to create a typical admin sub-site in Hobo.

+The typical approach to creating a sub-site is to duplicate the required model controllers.
+So you might have a public facing view of the users at `/users` and the administrators view of the same model at `/admin/users`.
+These would be managed by two distinct controllers, each with their own set of enabled actions which might not necessarily be the same.
+For example the admin users controller might have a "new" action at `/admin/users/new`, while the public facing users controller might not enable this action at all if it isn't appropriate.

+### Step by Step

 At the time of writing, Hobo's generators are unable to generate sub-site controllers so it is necessary to create the files manually.